weaveworks/weave-gitops-enterprise/docs/aws-marketplace-instructions.md

 brew install weaveworks/tap/gitops
 ```

-Now lets use the `gitops` command to generate a secret to store the has of the admin password
+Now lets use the `gitops` command to generate a secret to store the hash of the admin password

 ```
 PASSWORD="<your password>"